Educating your child at home

 - there aren't any issues or problems influencing your decision that could be resolved

-- you're able to provide an effective education considering your child's age, ability, aptitude and any special needs
+- you can provide an effective education considering your child's age, ability, aptitude and any special needs

-Once the school has accepted your decision (they can refuse if you want to send your child to school some of the time) we'll contact you to make informal enquiries regarding your plans, provide advice and offer you access to a Home Education Advisor.
-We can't enforce an educating method and you don't have to follow the national curriculum but it can be a useful guide.
+Once the school has accepted your decision (they can refuse if you want to send your child to school some of the time) the council will contact you to make informal enquiries regarding your plans, provide advice and offer you access to a Home Education Advisor.
+The council cannot enforce an educating method and you don't have to follow the national curriculum but it can be a useful guide.

 For more information about educating your child at home please email firstname.lastname@example.org or call 01752 307405.